Operator algebras generated by left invertibles: Cowen-Douglas Operators - The Analytic Model

 Suppose that $T$ is an analytic (pure) isometry with Fredholm index $-n$ for $n \geq 2$.
 Then $T$ can be decomposed as a direct sum of pure isometries $T_i$ each with Fredholm index -1.
 This decomposition is clearly unique up to unitary equivalence.
 A similar, though much weaker, statement is true for general analytic left invertible operators.
 We require some terminology.

 \begin{defn}[\cite{Jiang}] An operator $R \in \BH$ is \textbf{strongly irreducible} if there is no non-trivial idempotent in $\{R\}'$, the commutant of $R$.
 Equivalently, $R$ is strongly irreducible if $XRX^{-1}$ is an irreducible operator for every invertible operator $X$.
 We denote the set of all strongly irreducible operators over $\HH$ by $(SI)$. \end{defn} Strong irreducibility is a similarity invariant.
 Moreover, it follows by definition that $R \in (SI)$ if and only if $R^* \in (SI)$.
 Strongly irreducible operators play an important role in single operator theory.
 They serve a role equivalent to the Jordan blocks in the infinite dimensional setting.
-To see why, we recall some facts about Jordan canonical forms.